MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu8-pu11.md

 This topic describes how to plan your deployment, set up the infrastructure, and deploy Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (on-premises), Platform updates 8 and 11.

 > [!IMPORTANT]
-> This documentation is deprecated and will be removed in the future.
+> This documentation is no longer updated.
 For information about deploying on-premises environments on Platform update 12 and later, see [Set up and deploy on-premises environments (Platform update 12 and later)](setup-deploy-on-premises-pu12.md).

 ## Finance and Operations components